Robert Lee Gilbertson: Mycological colleagues

-Gil interacted with a broad and diverse group of mycologists and botanists; he on many occasions identified wood rotters over the telephone with the synoptic key he had in his head.
+Gil spoke with a broad group of mycologists and botanists; he on many occasions identified wood rotters over the telephone with the synoptic key he thought of.

-Gil leaves a great legacy of papers, a herbarium specialized in wood-decaying fungi and a group of students and collaborators to carry on.
+Gil has a legacy of papers, a herbarium specialized in wood-decaying fungi and a group of students and collaborators.

-Jack Rogers summed it all up by saying, “He was the best field mycologist that I have known."
+Jack Rogers said, “He was the best field mycologist that I have known."